McTavishLab/physcraper_ms/joss_submission.md

     - In this 630 tip phylogeny of the Caryophyllaceae study [@greenberg2011caryophyllaceae] it might have been originally cited as an example of large phylogenies that reflect well supported relationships from previous smaller phylogenies.
 However, it was removed from the text but not from the final list of references.
 The DNA data set was constructed by hand most probably.
+    - a study reconstructing the insect tree of life with 49,358 species, 13,865 genera, and 760 families within the order Insecta [@chesters2017construction], uses its own algorithm (SOPHI) to mine public DNA databases [@chesters2014protocol].
+    It does not cite phylota as it should, but includes it in their references.
 1. Other miscellaneous uses of phylota:
     - @page2013bionames uses it to generate phylogenies for the [bionames website](http://bionames.org), a "database linking taxonomic names to their original descriptions, to taxa, and